Bridget Archer: Local government

-State and federal politics

-Archer served as secretary and treasurer of the Liberal Party's George Town branch from 2012 to 2013.
-She stood unsuccessfully in Bass at the 2018 state election, as one of five candidates on the party's ticket.
+Political career

+Archer is a member of the moderate faction of the Liberal Party.

+Federal Politics

 In November 2018, Archer announced that she would run for Liberal preselection in Bass.
-She was elected to parliament at the 2019 federal election, defeating the incumbent Australian Labor Party (ALP) candidate Ross Hart.
+She was elected to parliament at the 2019 federal election, which took place on her 44th birthday.
+She defeated the incumbent Australian Labor Party (ALP) candidate Ross Hart.

-Archer is a member of the moderate faction of the Liberal Party.

-In December 2020, Archer publicly criticised the Morrison Government's trial of a cashless debit card to deliver welfare payments, stating that she would oppose its use within her own electorate and describing it as a "punitive measure enacted on the presumption that all welfare recipients within the trial areas are incapable of managing their finances and require the government's assistance".
+In December 2020, Archer publicly criticised the Morrison government's trial of a cashless debit card to deliver welfare payments, stating that she would oppose its use within her own electorate and describing it as a "punitive measure enacted on the presumption that all welfare recipients within the trial areas are incapable of managing their finances and require the government's assistance".
 The House of Representatives passed legislation to make the card permanent by one vote, with Archer abstaining from voting despite her earlier criticism.

-Archer has crossed the floor several times:
+Archer has crossed the floor a number of times, including: